My Monster Secret: Supporting characters

-Principal of Asahi's high school and a thousand year-old demon, although her appearance is of the body of a young girl with demonic horns.
+Principal of Asahi's high school and a thousand year-old demon who has the body of a young girl with demonic horns.
 Despite her age, she is often quick to exhibit childish tendencies, such as playing large-scale pranks on the people at school and quickly getting excited whenever she believes sweets are nearby.
 She takes special delight in ruining Akari's life when given the chance.
-As a demon, Akane is capable of magically transforming herself and others around her, as well as multiplying herself (though the clones will also display copies of her horns on their head).
-She was the teacher of Youko's parents when they attended her high school.
-It is implied her present form is not her true appearance.
-In the past, it was revealed she had a much more mature and menacing appearance.
-Her true appearance is never confirmed.
-She is extremely powerful, although not omnipotent, ranking among the other high-rank demons, but she is jealous of them, since she does not have any legends about herself.
+As a demon, Akane is capable of magically transforming herself and others around her, as well as multiplying herself.